nallaperumaletl/My_databricks_code/README.md

 Includes 🔄 **real-world Delta Live Tables (DLT) workflows** and experiments with **PySpark**, 📊 **Delta Lake**, and 📝 **Databricks SQL** for both batch & streaming scenarios.

 💡 A space where I learn, build, and refine modern data engineering solutions.

+---
+📥 **Clone this repo to explore more**, including sample datasets for practice.
+---